The public and private faith of Hillary Clinton

 "Do I want to be not just the one who is being forgiven, but also the one who forgives; not just the one who is being welcomed home, but also the one who welcomes home ...?"

-Clinton has said she might not have made it through the Lewinsky scandal without her faith; Matthews says that without her faith she likely would not have forgiven her husband.
+Clinton has said she might not have made it through the Lewinsky scandal without her faith; Matthews said that without her faith she likely would not have forgiven her husband.

 "People say that it was because of money or power or political prestige, and maybe that was a part of it," the pastor said.
 "But it's her faith that makes her tick."